Student Code of Conduct

 • One student appointed by the president of the Student Government representing the fraternity and sorority community.

-• One student appointed by the director of Off-Campus and Commuter Student Programs representing off campus and commuter students.
+• One student appointed by the Director of Off Campus and Commuter Student Programs representing off campus and commuter students.

 • One representative from the NIU Department of Police and Public Safety.